Helix (database): History

 In 1992 Odesta split up, with the original Helix applications being spun off.
 Double Helix re-emerged as Helix Express at Helix Technologies, marketed as a performance leader as opposed to "easy to use".
-Unfortunately, the parent company became entangled in an unrelated but costly legal battle, and Helix languished.
-In 1998, Helix Technologies was purchased by The Chip Merchant, a San Diego-based memory vendor, who released a major upgrade in 2000, adding TCP/IP capabilities to Helix Client/Server and improving the performance of the entire product line significantly.
+The parent company became entangled in an unrelated but costly legal battle, and Helix languished.
+In 1998, Helix Technologies was purchased by The Chip Merchant, a San Diego–based memory vendor, who released a major upgrade in 2000, adding TCP/IP capabilities to Helix Client/Server and improving the performance of the entire product line significantly.
 However, falling memory prices and a slumping economy combined to drive The Chip Merchant into bankruptcy in 2002, sending Helix into legal limbo.
 It was purchased in 2004 by two of the people who were running its day-to-day operations, Gil Numeroff and Matt Strange, with financial backing from an unnamed businessman and long-time Helix user, forming a new company: QSA ToolWorks.

 QSA brought Helix co-creator Larry Atkin back into the Helix fold and later brought back Steve Keyser, the original architect of MultiUser Helix.
 Dubbed the Helix Recovery Team, this new management and programming team began the task of rewriting the Classic Helix products to run natively under Mac OS X. The OS X Helix Server, along with three native diagnostic and maintenance tools, shipped in December 2005.

-One month later, Apple announced the first products based on their switch from PowerPC to Intel processors, causing QSA to have to "switch gears" and begin the process of converting their code to Universal Binary format.
-This forced a conversion from the CodeWarrior IDE to Xcode, after which they produced Intel-native releases of their three "end user" products.
-Early versions (known as "Preview Releases") were feature incomplete and unstable, but frequent updates (five in 2008 alone) addressed these issues.
+One month later, Apple announced the first products based on their switch from PowerPC to Intel processors, causing QSA to have to “switch gears” and begin the process of converting their code to Universal Binary format.
+This forced a conversion from the CodeWarrior IDE to Xcode, after which they produced Intel-native releases of their three “end user” products.
+Early versions (known as “Preview Releases”) were feature incomplete and unstable, but frequent updates (five in 2008 alone) addressed these issues.
 Nine more updates in 2009 and 2010 focused on completing the feature set, eradicating remaining bugs and improving performance.

-At the same time, QSA started work on bringing the Helix IDE (known as "Helix RADE") to OS X. Originally announced in December 2009 the project went by the code name of Europa, as an oblique reference to the movie 2010.
+At the same time, QSA started work on bringing the Helix IDE (known as “Helix RADE”) to OS X. Originally announced in December 2009 the project went by the code name of Europa, as an oblique reference to the movie 2010.
 In June 2011, QSA began shipping ″Preliminary Releases″ — versions with some, but not all of the features ported to OS X. The porting of features continued through to completion in June 2013.

+In September 2022, QSA Toolworks sold the Helix family of software to New Mexico–based Big Giant Donut Inc., a firm that had implemented Helix-based solutions at several manufacturing and technology companies.
+Larry Atkin and Steve Keyser joined Big Giant Donut to work on a new software platform called “Donut”, based on Helix concepts.
+Donut is intended to run on modern 64-bit hardware and to run client software within a browser.
+As they work on this, Big Giant Donut has made the most recent versions of the Helix software downloadable from their website for free.